 The Company's management team is among the most experienced in the industry.
-Each of the Company's eight executive officers has proven experience managing the rapid growth of its business and has been with the Company on average for more than 9 years.
+Each of the Company's nine executive officers who are responsible for the day-to-day management of the Company has proven experience profitably managing the rapid growth of its business and has been with the Company, on average, for more than ten years.
 Over the last decade, the Company has consistently delivered increasing revenue and profits each year.
-Revenue has grown from approximately \$317 million in 1996 to approximately \$725 million in 2000, and net income has grown from approximately \$29 million to approximately \$70 million over the same period, representing a compound annual growth rate of approximately 23% and 25%, respectively.
-All the Company's growth in revenue and earnings have been generated internally.
+Revenue has grown from approximately \$399 million in 1997 to approximately \$780 million in

+2001, and net income has grown from approximately \$37 million to approximately \$76 million over the same period, representing a compound annual growth rate of approximately 20% and 21%, respectively.
+Through 2001, all the Company's growth in revenue and earnings have been generated internally.